 If Saturated Fat and Cholesterol Don’t Cause Heart Disease, What Does?

-Not only does modern science tell us that saturated fat does not cause heart disease, it tells us that the foods we substitute for high fat animal foods, namely high-carb plant foods and industrial vegetable oil, are in fact the root cause of heart disease.
+Not only does modern science tell us that saturated fat does not cause heart disease, it reveals that the foods we substitute for high-fat animal products, namely high-carb grains and industrial vegetable oil, are the root cause of heart disease.

-In fact, heart disease is an inflammatory disease caused by carbs and PUFAs from vegetable oils.
+In fact, research shows that heart disease is an inflammatory disease caused by carbs and PUFAs from vegetable oils.